warengonzaga/elris-discord-bot/README.md

 > Love what I do? **[Send me some coffees](https://buymeacoff.ee/wareneutron)**! ☕☕☕
 >
-> Can't send coffees? 😥 Nominate me for a **[GitHub Star](https://stars.github.com/nominate)** instead!
-> Your coffee donation and support will help me to continue working on open-source projects like this. 🙏😇
+> Can't send coffees? 😥 Nominate me for a **[GitHub Star](https://stars.github.com/nominate)** instead.
+Your coffee donation and support will help me to continue working on open-source projects like this. 🙏😇

 ## 🌏 Community